 The annual heat share is calculated by the computer and is used only for the purpose of calculating the LIHEAP Share Percentage.
-It is not included in the Notice of Action that is sent to the household and the vendor and is not stored in the computer's Household Data Record.
+It is not included in the Notice of Action that is sent to the household and the vendor.

-Cost of Heating Computation from Cost/Consumption Tables 415-30-15
+Household's Estimated Cost of Heating Computation 415-30-15